BloomTech-Labs/labs9-employee-scheduler/README.md

 - Create your organization and add employees by inviting them
 - Supervisor dashboard to delegate responsibility
 - Full visibility and control over your business's hours of operation
-- Seamlessly approve, deny and request PTOs
+- Seamlessly approve, deny and request PTO

 ### Installation